 For information on how to manage COVID-19 in people who are having non-invasive respiratory support, see the sections on management and therapeutics for COVID-19.

-Ensure that pharmacological and non-pharmacological management strategies, including body positioning, are optimised before escalating treatment to non-invasive respiratory support.
+Optimise pharmacological and non-pharmacological management strategies in people who need non-invasive respiratory support.